IrynaTsymbaliuk/Tracker/README.md

 tracker.getTrackedMeditationApps()
 ```

 These exist only for the habits backed by a known-app list: language learning, reading, social media, and meditation.
 Movie watching (Letterboxd RSS), step counting, and exercise (Health Connect) are sourced from feeds and sensors rather than a fixed app list, so they have no equivalent.
 The lists are static configuration — they reflect what the library *can* detect, not what is installed on the current device.
-Apps are returned in alphabetical order by app name.
 (Meditation can additionally be detected from Health Connect `MindfulnessSessionRecord`s; `getTrackedMeditationApps()` covers only the known-app source.)

 ## Querying by time window